Verizon/knobs/usage.md

 `*` requires the "zookeeper knobs" dependency in addition to knobs core.

 Resources can be declared `Required` or `Optional`.
-Attempting to load a file that does not exist after having declared it a `Required` configuration `Resource` will result in an exception.
+Attempting to load a file that does not exist after having declared it `Required` will result in an exception.
 It is not an error to try to load a nonexistent file if that file is marked `Optional`.

+Calling the `loadImmutable` method to load your resources will result in a `Task[Config]`.
+This is not yet a `Config`, but a `scalaz.concurrent.Task` that can get you a `Config` when you `run` it.
+See the [Scalaz documentation for the exact semantics](http://docs.typelevel.org/api/scalaz/nightly/index.html#scalaz.concurrent.Task).

-Every interaction with *Knobs* will result in a `Config` enclosed in a `scalaz.concurrent.Task` monad.
-Until this task is executed (see the Scalaz documentation for the exact semantics) the resources are loaded and the configuration is parsed.
-You can get the `Config` out of it with `cfg.run`, but this is not the recommended usage pattern.
-The recommended way of accessing the contents of a `Task` is to use its `map` and `flatMap` methods (more on this in the specific resource usage and best practices later in this document)
+The `Task[Config]` is a pure value which, when run, loads your resources and assembles the configuration from them.
+You can force this to happen and get the `Config` out of it by calling its `run` method, but this is not the recommended usage pattern.
+The recommended way of accessing the result of a `Task` is to use its `map` and `flatMap` methods (more on this in the specific resource usage and best practices later in this document).

 ## Classpath Resources